jschof1/moralMachine/README.md

 This component is based on MIT's [Moral Machine](https://www.moralmachine.net/) game.
 This game looks at moral choices that driverless cars will be forced make.
 In this game, you will have to decide what the driverless will do.

 The game presents the user with a set of scenerios.
 In both cases there will be fatalities.
-You must decide who the victims are.
+The user must decide who will be saved and who the victims are.

+To play, the user must click either one of the two images and then submit their decision by clicking the submit button.

 ## Installation

 [Click here](https://github.com/jschof1/moralMachine/archive/refs/heads/master.zip) to download the folder which you will be importing.
 Once this has been downloaded you can either:

-##### Install the plugin via your Adapt Authoring tool
+### Install the plugin via your Adapt Authoring tool

 Click on the top left hand corner drop-down and select *Plugin Management*.
 Then click the *Upload Plugin* button.
 Now, drap the zip file you just donwloaded from the link above and drop it onto the *Choose file* button.